Trump stays on script in Tokyo summit with Abe covering trade and North Korea | The Japan Times

 Trump was apparently referring to U.S. national security adviser John Bolton, who on Saturday told reporters that the firing did violate U.N. security council resolutions.
 That comment was an apparent effort to ease concerns in Japan, which is in range of the North’s short-range missiles.

-During Monday’s news conference, Trump didn’t clearly describe the latest firing of short-range ballistic missiles by North Korea as a violation of United Nations resolutions.
+During Monday’s news conference, Trump didn’t clearly described the latest firing of short-range ballistic missiles by North Korea as a violation of United Nations resolutions.

 However, later at the same news conference, Abe made a point of arguing that they were in fact violations, appearing to reveal a gap in the leaders’ approaches to dealing with the North.